suhwooahn/suhwooahn.github.io/teaching.md

   Teaching Assistant in Human Communication (COM 100) Fall 2019, Spring 2020, Fall 2020, and Spring 2021.
   I taught public speaking practices and behaviors in recitations every week.

+Students' comments:

+"I just wanted to say that Suhwoo was an excellent TA!
+He really cared about the students learning and went above what a TA would usually do."

+"Suhwoo as a good TA very prompt with emails very kind and wanted everyone to succeed.
+Always helpful and gave beneficial feedback."

+"Great job!
+You did a great job making my public speaking woes go way down.
+Thankful to have improved on that."

+"Suhwoo is tha Man!
+One of the best TA's I've ever had.
+He is great."